nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 {{! /multiexcerpt}}</td>
 <td colspan="1">

-Enable this mode if you'd like to display automation traces during runtime:
+Enable this mode if you'd like to display automation traces during runtime:<br/>

 {{! multiexcerpt name='org.nuxeo.automation.trace-description'}}

-* You'll benefit from exhaustive logs to debug all automation chain and/or operation execution.
+- You'll benefit from exhaustive logs to debug all automation chain and/or operation execution.<br/>
-* The automation trace mode is disabled by default (not suitable for production).
+- The automation trace mode is disabled by default (not suitable for production).<br/>
-* It can be activated through JMX via `org.nuxeo:TracerFactory` MBean during runtime.
+- It can be activated through JMX via `org.nuxeo:TracerFactory` MBean during runtime.

 {{! /multiexcerpt}}</td>
 <td colspan="1">{{! multiexcerpt name='org.nuxeo.automation.trace-default'}}